fabric8io/jenkins-pipeline-dsl/README.md

 ## Create jobs

-1. Create `base-template` freestyle build with one step `Process Job DSLs` with contents of `base-template.groovy`
+1. Create freestyle job called `base-template` with one step `Process Job DSLs` with contents of `base-template.groovy`
-2. Create `pipeline-template` freestyle build with one step `Process Job DSLs` with contents of `fabric8-pipeline.groovy`
+2. Create freestyle job called `pipeline-template` with one step `Process Job DSLs` with contents of `fabric8-pipeline.groovy`
-3. Run `base-template` build & all other builds & views should be generated
+3. Run `base-template` job & all other jobs & views should be generated

 ## Run jobs
 1. Run `origin-schema-generator` build & all should follow